-Focuses on the implementation of appropriate classroom management strategies, instructional techniques and curricular approaches which address the needs of children with challenging behaviors.
+Explores the implementation of appropriate classroom management strategies, instructional techniques and curricular approaches which address the needs of children with challenging behaviors.
 Observation and recording measures to assess and analyze the functional value and communicative intent of these behaviors are examined.
 Strategies to enhance the repertoire of socially appropriate behaviors in these children are elaborated.
 The course draws on current best practices in the field of regular education and special education that focus on educating children with challenging behaviors in the regular classroom.
 Emphasis is placed on pro-active and non aversive approaches for changing behaviors.
 NOTE: SPED 309 Instruction Management and SPED 310 Practicum are co-requisites.
+Prerequisites: Special Education major; minimum 2.75 GPA; SPED 201